dukeofharen/httplaceholder/README.md

 - Artificially make your responses slower, to simulate slow web servers and test the timeout settings of your application.
 - HttPlaceholder can be run under HTTPS.
 - REST API to automate the creation of stubs (useful in test scenarios).
+- User interface to view stubs and executed requests.
 - And more.

 # Documentation